What is foreign exchange risk and how can you hedge against it?

 Also referred to as currency risk and FX risk, foreign exchange risk describes the risk that a company will be financially impacted by fluctuations in currency exchange rates.
 For example, if a UK business exports goods to the US and collects payment in US dollars, the appreciation or depreciation of the US dollar against the pound will affect their profit margins.

-Businesses that switch to an Airwallex global business account can collect multi-currency payments and hold them in their account until the currency exchange rate is favourable.
+Businesses that switch to an Airwallex multi-currency business account can collect multi-currency payments and hold them in their account until the currency exchange rate is favourable.
 This is known as “hedging” against foreign exchange risk.

 The three types of foreign exchange risk